Gradient Shaping: Enhancing Backdoor Attack Against Reverse Engineering: Gradient Shaping ( )

 Similarly, if $\epsilon \sim uniform(-1,1)$, and $c < \|x'-x\|_2$, the \ourmethod{}-enhanced model has greater local Lipschitz constant around $x$ than the model without the enhancement.

 \end{theorembold}

-The proof of Theorem~\ref{thm1a} is given in 13.6 of the online document\cite{online_document}.
-The theorem indicates that if the level of the noise used in \ourmethod{} is bounded by the $l_2$-distance between the normal data point $x$ and the trigger-inserted point $x'$, the \ourmethod{}-poisoned model will have a greater local Lipschitz constant, or intuitively, a steeper output around $x'$ compared with the model poisoned by existing backdoor attacks like BadNet.
-Combining Theorem~\ref{thm1a} with Theorems~\ref{thm:trojan_increaseing_rate_function_lipschitz},~\ref{thm:MC_proof} and~\ref{thm:PL_condition} in Section~\ref{subsec:3 condition}, we conclude that GRASP can render trigger inversion less effective.
+The proof of Theorem~\ref{thm1a} is provided in Section~\ref{subsec: proof of thm2} of the Appendix.
+This theorem establishes a theoretical foundation for understanding how the magnitude of noise impacts the trigger effective radius when using the GRASP-enhanced backdoor.
+Specifically, it demonstrates that if the level of noise utilized in \ourmethod{} is bounded by the $l_2$-distance between a normal data point $x$ and a trigger-inserted point $x'$, the model poisoned by \ourmethod{} will exhibit a greater local Lipschitz constant in the vicinity of $x'$.
+Intuitively, this results in a steeper output around $x'$ compared to the model compromised by traditional backdoor attacks, such as BadNet.
+However, deriving the direct relationship between the magnitude of noise and the trigger effective radius is challenging.
+Instead, we present a relationship between the magnitude of noise and the local Lipschitz constant around the trigger area, as the local Lipschitz constant serves as an upper bound reflecting the trigger's effective influence.
+Integrating the insights from Theorem~\ref{thm1a} with those from Theorems~\ref{thm:MC_proof} in Section~\ref{subsec:3 condition}, we infer that GRASP has the potential to reduce the effectiveness of trigger inversion techniques, thereby enhancing the stealthiness of the backdoor attack.